 Spurred by Hughes’s drive and Sokoloff’s direction, The Cleveland Orchestra began establishing a local and national name for itself with a series of education concerts, regional tours, a performance at New York’s Carnegie Hall (1922), and the ensemble’s first recording — Tchaikovsky’s 1812 Overture — on the Brunswick label (1924).

 By decade’s end, Hughes found herself intent on pursuing a permanent home for the Orchestra — a task that was made easier when John L. Severance and his wife, Elisabeth, pledged $1 million toward the construction of a concert hall.

 On February 5, 1931, The Cleveland Orchestra hosted a gala concert at newly-completed Severance Hall — located in the city’s University Circle area.
 Two years later, with the Orchestra beginning to achieve national recognition, Hughes retired from her administrative duties — though she continued to serve as a volunteer member of the Musical Arts Association.
 Her passion for music and education remained steadfast until her death in 1950.
 Often called “the Mother of The Cleveland Orchestra” because of her vision and determination in creating a first-rate orchestra for her home town, Hughes has left an indelible imprint on the cultural and artistic community across Northeast Ohio — and around the world.

-Samuel Nemeth is a research fellow in the Archives of The Cleveland Orchestra for the 2019–20 season and fellow Phi Beta Kappa key holder.
-He is in the second year of pursuing his Ph.D. in Historical Musicology at Case Western Reserve University.
+Samuel Nemeth was a research fellow in the Archives of The Cleveland Orchestra for the 2019–20 season.